 440 HP – 473 TQ Street 383 close up on the dyno

 This engine is the best of all worlds!
-With it’s pump gas friendly 9.25/1 compression it can easily be used as a daily driver.
-With 442 Horsepower and 473 ft-lb of Torque it can get the average muscle car or street rod into the 11’s at the drag strip or dominate the off road in a 4 X 4 truck.
+With it’s pump gas friendly 9.25/1 compression it can be a daily driver.
+442 horsepower and 473 lb-ft of torque will get the average muscle car or street rod into the 11’s at the drag strip or dominate the off road in a 4 x 4 truck.

 455 Oldsmobile Fuel injected “Stump Puller”